 Tales of Xillia has this, though with the addition of stylish animated character portraits that appear as each character speaks their lines.

-Some of the bosses in the Paper Mario series chat with you during their battles, but the most prominent of these is probably Rawk Hawk — a grandstanding Professional Battler who is in it for the show.
+The most prominent of these is probably Rawk Hawk — a grandstanding Professional Battler who is in it for the show.

 The end bosses in Baldur's Gate tend to do this.
 Not as much as some, and it mostly involves shouting battle-cries, but still...